Our Mission Statement

 Social Psychology focuses on understanding how people interact with one another, building knowledge that’s useful across many disciplines, from education to human resources to criminal investigations.

 The PhD program in Counseling Psychology is accredited by the American Psychological Association (APA).
-Our last accreditation review was completed in 2013 and we earned seven years of accredited status.
+Our last accreditation review was completed in 2021 and our status is current through 2031.

 For information regarding accreditation status, contact: